@gmt4 mpvc logbook

 3. Otherwise, if its not safe for running plain HTTP on the LAN, then use: `MPVC_WEB_HOST=0 MPVC_WEB_SSL_ENABLE=1 mpvc-web` to require HTTPS.

-4. If additionally, the environment can get attacks from malicious users, then require the use of peer certificates, therefore, limiting access only to those clients/peers that have present valid `stunnel(1)` certificate with: `MPVC_WEB_HOST=0 MPVC_WEB_SSL_ENABLE=1 MPVC_WEB_SSL_VERIFY=2 mpvc-web`
+4. If additionally, the environment can get attacks from malicious users, then require the use of peer certificates, therefore, limiting access only to those clients/peers that have present valid `socat(1)` certificate with: `MPVC_WEB_HOST=0 MPVC_WEB_SSL_ENABLE=1 MPVC_WEB_SSL_VERIFY=2 mpvc-web`

 The latter means that the `mpvc-web.p12` peer certificates have to be installed in the client phones/browsers to access mpvc-web from the network, however, is easily accomplished in modern browsers that allow easy import of P12 certs.